Rendering Software for Mac in 2026: What Runs Native, What Needs a Workaround

 So if you're already a Mac user, choose one of the compatible renderers we listed above.

 However, if you're planning to buy a Mac primarily for 3D rendering, consider a Windows PC instead.
-Windows machines with Nvidia GPUs will give you better performance, more reliable rendering, and a wider range of software to choose from.
+Windows machines with Nvidia GPUs will give you better performance, more reliable rendering, and a wider range of CGI programs to choose from.

 Common questions about rendering on Mac computers